FitFiles - FIT File Creation and Sensor Logging Tutorial

 2. Glance UI: Simple display interface showing current heart rate and step count

-3. SDK Integration: Kernel, sensor layer, file system, FIT helper utilities
+3. SDK Integration: Kernel, sensor layer, file system, native SDK::Fit encoder

 4. Data Persistence: FIT file format with custom developer fields